-- Although Yorktown itself does not have any train stations, many residents use trains for commutinge purposes on a daily basis.
+- Although Yorktown itself does not have any train stations, many residents use trains for commute purposes on a daily basis.
 Area train stations used by Yorktown residents include, in order of popularity according to the Comprehensive Plan surveys, Croton-Harmon or Ossining, White Plains or North White Plains, Peekskill or Cortlandt, Golden's Bridge or Katonah, Bedford Hills or Mt.
-Kisco. - Participants during the Task Force SWOT session indicated that not enough non-resident parking is available at train stations, and that there is not enough connecting bus service to the stations. - Buses are primarily used by commuters going to the train station, but also by employees working in Yorktown (e.g., at the Jefferson Valley Mall) and local residents. - The Westchester County Bee-Line Bus System provides plastic bus shelters for free at the request of the Town.
+Kisco. - Participants during the Task Force SWOT session indicated that not enough nonresident parking is available at train stations, and that there is not enough connecting bus service to the stations. - Yorktown is served by several Westchester County Bee-Line bus routes, namely: - #10 Yorktown to Croton-Harmon Railroad Station Commuter Route (four a.m. trips to Croton and four p.m. trips to Yorktown) - #12 Yorktown to White Plains Local Service (nine round trips per day) - #15 Peekskill to White Plains via Crompond Road (eight round trips per day) - #16 Peekskill to Jefferson Valley via Route 6 (sixteen round trips per day) - #77 Yorktown to White Plains Express Service (four a.m. trips to White Plains and four p.m. trips to Yorktown) - Buses are primarily used by commuters going to the train station, but also by employees working in Yorktown (e.g., at the Jefferson Valley Mall) and local residents. - The Westchester County Bee-Line Bus System provides plastic bus shelters for free at the request of the Town.
 Some bus stops do not provide adequate room for waiting patrons, resulting in unsafe conditions. - Yorktown provides four park-n-ride locations: at Town Hall, next to Downing Park, in FDR Park, and an on-street parking area in front of the Par-3 golf east just east of the Taconic State Parkway off Route 6.
 Of the four locations, the Town Hall park-n-ride is the most heavily used (approximately 30 to 40 cars per day.) - Yorktown provides jitney service for senior citizens.
 It operates by appointment and is primarily used for medical-related trips.